kaitmkarl/kaitmkarl.github.io/_publications/2015-10-01-paper-title-number-3.md

 date: 2025-10-01
 venue: 'in preparation'

 citation: 'Karl, K.M.
 Martinez, A. Davis, M.A.
 Repp, R. and Schuett, G.W.
-(2025). &quot;A time-series analysis of winter shelter ingress and egress in Western Diamondback Rattlesnakes (Crotalus atrox), Suizo Mountains, Arizona. &quot; <i>Journal 1</i>.
+(2025). &quot;Climate-driven shifts in overwintering behavior of Western Diamondback Rattlesnakes (Crotalus atrox) in the Sonoran Desert" />. &quot; <i>Journal 1</i>.
 1(3).'
 ---
 ABSTRACT